domainic/domainic-attributer/README.md

 ### Type Validation

-Keep your data clean with built-in type validation:
+Keep your data clean with built-in type validation - remember, these validations apply both during initialization and for any subsequent value changes:

 ```ruby
 class BankAccount